Start here > Slavery Dreams Demons Soul God Heaven

 Don't believe me, believe the ancients themselves.

-You'll learn it is a fact ancient Pagans owned slaves.
-You know that.
-But did you know it is a fact ancient Jews kept salves?
+You'll learn ancient Pagans owned slaves.
+Ok, you knew that.
+But did you know Jews kept slaves?
 God told them that was OK.
-Did you know it is a fact the first Christians kept slaves, and the bible says God told them that was OK?
+Did you know the first Christians kept slaves, and the bible says God told them that was OK?
 They did.
 Those are facts.

-You'll learn it is a fact ancient Pagans believed dreams were messages sent from God(s).
+You'll learn ancient Pagans believed dreams were messages sent from God(s).
 So did Jews.
 So did Christians.
 Those are facts.

-You'll learn it is a fact ancient Pagans believed demons were real beings, with miraculous powers.
+You'll learn ancient Pagans believed demons were real beings, with miraculous powers.
 So did Jews.
 So did Christians.
 Those are facts.

-You'll learn it is a fact ancient Pagans believed miracles happened through of divine power.
+You'll learn ancient Pagans believed miracles happened through of divine power.
 So did Jews.
 So did Christians.
 Those are facts.

-You'll learn it is a fact ancient Pagans believed in God, and the eternal life of the human soul.
+You'll learn ancient Pagans believed in God, and the eternal life of the human soul.
 So did (some) Jews.
 So did Christians.
 Those are facts.

 Questions to think about as you read POCM > Pagan Ideas